 DemosByDina, on her Youtube channel, has a makeup video on how to pick/apply Bronzer & Contour!

 A bronze skin tone doesn’t come easy.
 The sun isn’t worth it, and tanning parlors are a disgrace!
 Mismatched tans and risking skin cancer are so not worth it.

 Sun has its advantages.
 The real damage begins when you sit long enough for the Ultraviolet light to pierce through and fiddle with your DNA.
 Applying bronzers saves you from all the hard work and health troubles.

 Choosing the Right Bronzer

 Well, you already are going through a tedious routine of looking presentable to society.
-From sunscreen to base and blush, you might as well add a step and save yourself from a near existential crisis.
+So, from sunscreen to base and blush, you might as well add a step and save yourself from a near existential crisis.

 Going Deep in Tones